the registered office of a SAS

 2. Within a business incubator

-• At the address of one of the company's business premises
+• At the address of a commercial premises of the company

-3. At the address of one of the company's business premises
+3. At the address of a commercial premises of the company

-Option available when your company owns commercial premises as part of its operations
+A possible option when your company has business premises as part of its activity

 • At a prestigious address provided by a domiciliation company

-4. At a prestige address provided by a domiciliation company
+4. At a prestigious address provided by a domiciliation company

 1 sur 4